MattN-HB/valueaddcomparison/README.md

 # valueaddcomparison
 ## Purpose
-The excel file ```value-add-analysis.xlsx``` can be used to derive quantitiative analysis on any use case from: buying a car, selecting a new job, who on your team to give promotion/bonus/raise, etc.
+The excel file ```value-add-analysis.xlsx``` can be used to derive quantitative analysis on any use case from: buying a car, selecting a new job, who on your team to give promotion/bonus/raise, etc.

 ## How to Use
 1. Download the ```value-add-analysis.xlsx```